fr4nk3nst1ner/MaliciousBeanstalk/Readme.md

 ## Step 2: Install Beanstalk Application
 - zip the application folder and upload as a new application in beanstalk
 - Install the application in to beanstalk
 - Be sure to use the target instance profile during this phase
+- This application is configured to use Python 3.11.
+If you change this, you need to adjust the Procfile accordingly.

 ## Step 3: Profit
 - Should receive a shell if your payload is setup correctly